-On the Company's oil and gas business, the Company is a party together with other oil exploration companies, in the exploration, development and production in certain areas, under Service Contract 53 in onshore Mindoro.
-The Company, through its subsidiary, Southwest Resources, Inc., used to be involved in Service Contract 41 (Sandakan Basin), but in July 10, 2010, the consortium decided to withdraw from this service contract.
-The Company was likewise a party, together with other oil exploration companies, in the exploration, development and production in certain areas under Service Contract 47 in offshore Mindoro, however, this service contract has already been relinquished to the Department of Energy.
+On the Company's oil and gas business, the Company is a party, together with other oil exploration companies, in the exploration, development and production of natural gas in certain areas under Service Contract 53, in onshore Mindoro.
+The Company, through its subsidiary, Southwest Resources, Inc., used to be involved in Service Contract 41 (Sandakan Basin) but in July, 2010, the consortium decided to withdraw from this service contract.
+The Company was likewise a party, together with other oil exploration companies, in Service Contract 47 in offshore Mindoro, however, this service contract has already been relinquished to the Department of Energy.

-The Company has been awarded by the Department of Energy a total of five (5) service contracts for the exploration and development of geothermal energy, namely GSC No. 8 at Mabini, Batangas, which was awarded in 2008, and GSC No 2013-02-042 at Mariveles, Bataan, GSC No. 2013-02-041 at East Mankayan, Benguet, Mountain Province and Ifugao, GSC No. 2013-02-043 at Iriga, Camarines Sur and Albay and GSC No. 2013 -11-048 at West Bulusan, Sorsogon, which were awarded in 2013.
-For GSC No. 8, the Company is committed to drill an exploratory well by July.
-2017. while pre-development works are being undertaken in the other geothermal power projects.
+The Company has been awarded by the Department of Energy a total of five (5) service contracts for the exploration and development of geothermal energy, namely: GSC No. 8 at Mabini, Batangas, which was awarded in 2007, and GSC No. 2013-02-042 at Mariveles, Bataan, GSC No. 2013-02-041 at East Mankayan, Benguet, Mountain Province and Ifugao, GSC No. 2013-02-043 at Iriga, Camarines Sur and Albay and GSC No. 2013-11-048 at West Bulusan, Sorsogon, which were awarded in 2013.
+For GSC No. 8, the Company committed to drill an exploratory well by July, 2017, and except for the West Bulusan project, pre-development works are being undertaken in the other geothermal power projects.

 In 2013, the Company entered into a joint venture arrangement with Petrosolve Sdn Bhd, a company registered in Malaysia, which is into the business of developing oil fields and holds a technology for enhanced chemical oil recovery.
 The joint venture established Grandway Group Limited, a joint venture company in Hong Kong, which is 70% owned by the Company and 30% owned by Petrosolve Sdn Bhd, as the corporate vehicle of the joint venture in entering into business relationships in connection with the management and operation of oil wells.
-The joint venture then established PT Basic Energi Solusi (PT BES) as its operating arm in Indonesia for the management and operation of oil wells located in the Dadangilo and Wonocolo areas.
-In 2015, after having drilled five (5) wells, PT BES placed the project on hold until Pertamina has finalized the organizational structure of local miners in said areas who will handle the management and operation of oil wells in said areas and with whom PT BES shall enter into new co-operation agreements.
+The joint venture then established PT Basic Energi Solusi, as its operating arm in Indonesia for the management and operation of oil wells located in the Dadangilo and Wonocolo areas.
+In 2015, after having drilled five (5) wells, PT BES placed the project on hold until the organizational structure of local cooperatives and/or local miners which will handle the management and operation of oil wells in said areas and with whom PT BES shall enter into new cooperation agreements, have been established.

-In 2014, the Company was awarded by the Department of Energy four (4) hydro-power service contracts, namely: HSC No. 2014-01-383 at Puntian 1 River, HSC No. 2014-01-384 at Puntian 2 River, HSC No. 2014-01-385 at Malogo 2 River and HSC No. 2014-01-386 at Talabaan River, all located in Negros Occidental.
-The Company has withdrawn from these service contracts, to enable the Company to focus on the drilling operations in GSC No. 8.
+In 2014, the Company was awarded by the Department of Energy four (4) hydropower service contracts, namely: HSC No. 2014-01-383 at Puntian 1 River, HSC No. 2014-01-384 at Puntian 2 River, HSC No. 2014-01-385 at Malogo 2 River and HSC No. 2014-01-386 at Talabaan River, all located in Negros Occidental.
+The Company has withdrawn from these service contracts, to enable the Company to focus on its geothermal energy projects.

-The Company continues to look at business opportunities for the development of renewable energy resources, such solar and wind power, as it pursues its geothermal energy projects.
+The Company continues to look for business opportunities for the development of other renewable energy resources such as but not limited to solar energy, wind power or biomass energy, as it pursues its geothermal energy projects.

-(2) Business of the Company and its Subsidiaries.
+(2) Business of the Company and its Subsidiaries